 “Are you guilty?”

-"Well lust is a no brainer.
+"Well, lust is a no brainer.
 I've confessed to that.
-It's the least of them, only gets you stuck in the 1st level of hell.
-I’m not guilty of the worst, pride with my low self-esteem.”
+It's the least of them, only gets you stuck in the first level.

-“Yes you committed adultery but adultery may not be lust.
+“Yes, you committed adultery but adultery may not be lust.
 Lust is excessive sexual thoughts and desires.
-Why did you cross adultery's threshold?
-Was it excessive thoughts and desires for sex?”
+Why did you cross Edward’s threshold?
+Was it, excessive thoughts and desires for sex?”

-“No, I crossed in fear, not lust but still crossed, ended up on a water bed and became a sexual woman!”
+“No, I crossed in fear, not lust but still crossed, ended up on his water bed and became a sexual woman!”

-“Yes you crossed the threshold and lay on his water bed but not for lust.
+“Yes, you crossed the threshold and lay on his water bed but not for lust.
 You crossed the threshold for something else.
-Becoming a sexual woman was just discovery, vindication of being female.
+Becoming a sexual woman was just discovery, the vindication of being female.

-As with the 10 Commandments the 7 deadly sins were not as simple as they sounded.
+As with the ten commandments, the seven deadly sins were not as simple as they sounded.

-“Well sister, I did have sex over and over with other men.
+“Well sister, I did have sex over and over with men not married to.
 I had sex with many men, isn’t that lust?”

 “No, a prostitute has sex with many but not for lust.
 It wasn’t sex which you sought over and over, it was something else.
-To acquire redemption you must understand what led to wantonness, the root of your disaffection.
+To acquire redemption, you must understand what led to your wantonness, the root of your disaffection.
 Let’s forge ahead and move on to the next, gluttony.”